jashment/jordan-final-vue/README.md

-# jordan-final-vue Using Swapi.co API and Vuetify
+# Vue.js Project Using Swapi.co API and Vuetify

 *Project will only show website content if logged in due to Authentication!
-Please use info below to log in*
+Please sign up to view site content*

 ## Effectively use conditional logic and JavaScript array methods to render large lists.